-Commencing with the 2021 year assessments the FCA introduced a requirement that a comparative assessment be made of certain sub-features of the Value for Money assessment.
-The GAA is required to compare the Firm's offering against a selected group other similar product options available in the market based on publicly available information.
+The FCA requires that a comparative assessment be made of certain sub-features of the Value for Money assessment.
+The GAA is required to compare the Firm's offering against a selected group of other similar product options available in the market based on publicly available information.
 If an alternative scheme(s) would offer better value, we must inform the pension provider.

-As this is the first year when these disclosures are required the availability of public information relating to the sub-features that need to be compared is limited prior to the publication of this year's reports.
-ZEDRA 's GAA operates for a number of Firms, all of whom have agreed that the GAA can make use of the data we have gathered on their offerings in order to improve the meaningfulness of the comparisons undertaken this year.
+ZEDRA's GAA operates for a number of Firms, all of whom have agreed that the GAA can make use of the data we have gathered on their offerings to carry out the required comparisons this year.
 This is done on an anonymised basis.